 Breaking down the consumer staples sector

-E*TRADE Securities in collaboration with Morgan Stanley Wealth Management09/30/21
+E*TRADE from Morgan Stanley in collaboration with Morgan Stanley Wealth Management09/30/21

 Summary: The consumer staples sector consists of goods that are constantly in demand, offering an option for investors seeking to incorporate a defensive strategy into their portfolios.